syncfusion-content/blazor-docs/blazor/diagram/annotations/events.md

 ## Text Change event

-* While editing the node's or connector's annotation, The following event can be used to do the customization.
+* While editing the node's or connector's annotation, the following event can be used to do the customization.
 * When the node's or connector's annotation is changed in the diagram, this event is getting triggered.

 |Event Name|Arguments|Description|